 3. Mixed Reality

-Combining both AR and VR it blends the physical and digital worlds.
+Combining both AR and VR, it blends the physical and digital worlds.
 This type of XR uses advanced computer technology, graphics, and input systems that allow learners to co-exist and interact with physical and digital objects in real time.

 With mixed reality, learners can direct their vision 360° across an entire space and in every direction.
 Learners can view pictures, watch videos, and complete realistic interactions with objects and people.

 We can expect more such technologies to reshape how we learn and teach as the education sector embraces the digital age.
-Hopefully, this blog has helped you explore the immense potential technologies such as XR hold to propel toward us a technologically enriched education and further revolutionize the way we acquire knowledge.
+Hopefully, this blog has helped you explore the immense potential technologies such as XR hold to propel us toward a technologically enriched education and further revolutionize the way we acquire knowledge.

 Frequently Asked Questions